FORUM

 • Does GSG have any diversity programs in place?

 GSG is committed to promoting a diverse and inclusive workplace.
 GSG has a Diversity & Inclusion (D&I) committee that conducts an annual offsite training for all GSG colleagues.
+In addition, GSG4Women was established in 2011 to engage and empower female employees by fostering a greater sense of inclusion, identity and support.

 Transitions